 Attrition Indicate where provided: section/figure legend N/A Describe whether exclusion criteria were pre-established.
 Report if sample or data points were omitted from analysis.
 If yes, report if this was due to attrition or intentional exclusion and provide justification.
-Exclusion criteria was not pre-established, but based on a significant side bias (see above).
+N/A